 An alliance between Engie and HRS to boost mobility

-The energy company and the station manufacturer will jointly develop 15 projects between now and 2026 to accelerate hydrogen mobility with a high-capacity infrastructure.
+Through an alliance, the energy company, ENGIE and the station manufacturer, HRS will jointly develop 15 projects between now and 2026 to accelerate hydrogen mobility with a high-capacity infrastructure.

 This is a logical next step for both partners as they have already collaborated on several successful projects, including HyGO in Vannes, Zero Emission Valley in Auvergne-Rhône-Alpes or with SYDEV in Vendée.
 Thereby, ENGIE Solutions and HRS are taking a new step.
 They have made official a founding strategic partnership for hydrogen mobility that will extend until 2026.
 It involves 15 joint projects, including 4 by 2024, with priority given to low-carbon mobility ecosystems.